ruthpohrp/tp/docs/DeveloperGuide.md

 * 3a.
 The given index is invalid.

     * 3a1.
-DukePro(f) shows an error message.
+The System shows an error message.

       Use case resumes at step 2.

-**Use case: Edit an event**
+**UC02: Edit an event**

 **MSS**

-1. User requests to list events
+1. User requests to list events.
-2. DukePro(f) shows the list of events
+2. The System shows the list of events.
-3. User requests to edit a specific event in the list and provides the necessary information for the fields to edit
+3. User requests to edit a specific event in the list and provides the necessary information for the fields to edit.
-4. DukePro(f) shows the list of events, with the newly edited event
+4. The System shows the list of events, with the newly edited event.

 **Extensions**